stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

     cam.move(target.add(pos));
 }
 ```

+And a `zoom` overload variant is added for an axis event.

 Note that the camera controllers will still be subject to gimbal locking at the extreme edges of the viewport (see the previous chapter).